What is the Admin Per Se Form?

 When you have been arrested for a DUI, even if it is the first offense, you have the potential of receiving one or more of the following penalties:

-Mandatory attendance of a drug or alcohol program
+- Mandatory attendance in a drug or alcohol program

 You can also face many personal challenges when you are convicted of a DUI.
 A conviction could result in: